skiadas/TheoryCompCourse/notes/parsing.md

 As long as we do not encounter any conflicts (e.g. two rules both claiming the same spot), we have an LL(1) parser.

-> Exercise: Considerthe palindrome grammar we discussed earlier.
+> Exercise: Consider the palindrome grammar we discussed earlier.
 >
 > 1. Comput the first and follow sets.
 > 2. Build the LL(1) parser table for this grammar, and explain the conflicts that arise.